Syllabus for BIO-251

 You will need either a smartphone or camera to complete some of the assignments in this course.
 You are also encouraged to voluntarily share videos of your lab setups or procedures.
 You may do this to request help from your classmates or when you can provide advice to a classmate to resolve his or her setup or procedure issues.

-For instructions and assistance on how to upload a video file (or create and upload a video file) using Kaltura, visit the following link: How to Record and Submit Kaltura Videos in Discussion Forums.
+For instructions and assistance on how to upload a video file (or create and upload a video file) using Kaltura, visit the following link: Using Video Tools in Moodle.

-Introduction to Microbiology with Lab is a four-credit, online course consisting of three modules, three discussion forums, and thirteen labs.
+Introduction to Microbiology with Lab is a four-credit, online course consisting of three modules.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in online discussion forums, complete laboratory assignments, take chapter quizzes, and take three proctored module exams.
 See below for details.